-The purpose of Practice Notes issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) is to assist auditors in applying Auditing Standards of general application to particular circumstances and industries.
+The purpose of Practice Notes issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) is to assist auditors in applying AuditingHong Kong Engagement Standards of general application to particular circumstances and industries.

-They are persuasive rather than prescriptive.
-However they are indicative of good practice and have similar status to the explanatory material in Statements of Auditing Standards (SASs), even though they may be developed without the full process of consultation and exposure used for SASs.
-Auditors should be prepared to explain departures when called upon to do so.
+They Practice Notes are persuasive rather than prescriptive.
+However they are indicative of good practice and have similar status to the explanatory material in Statements of Auditing Standards(SASs), even though they may be developed without the full process of consultation and exposure used for SASs.
+Auditors Hong Kong Engagement Standards.
+This Practice Note provides guidance to assist the auditor to fulfill the objectives of the engagement.
+The auditor should be prepared to explain departures when called upon to do so.